roots/sage/README.md

 $ composer create-project roots/sage your-theme-name dev-master
 ```

-During theme installation you will have options to update `style.css` theme headers, select a CSS framework, add Font Awesome, and configure Browsersync.
+During theme installation you will have options to update `style.css` theme headers, select a CSS framework, and configure Browsersync.

 ## Theme structure